 We all heard this from childhood – breakfast is the most important meal of the day, and it truly is.
-Benefits of a proper breakfast includes better concentration and performance, lower cholesterol levels, and strength to engage in physical activities.
+The benefits of a proper breakfast include better concentration and performance, lower cholesterol levels, and strength to engage in physical activities.
 However, how do we define a proper breakfast?

 A healthy and proper breakfast includes fruits, vegetables, whole grain products, low or nonfat dairy, and lean protein.
-Top choices include cereals/oatmeal, low-fat yogurt, hard boiled eggs, banana, salmon, green leaves, citrus fruits, and banana.
+Top choices include cereals/oatmeal, low-fat yogurt, hard-boiled eggs, salmon, green leaves, citrus fruits, and bananas.